meadsteve/meadsteve.github.io/_posts/2014-10-06-bp-as-supersitions.markdown

 Though some may in fact be.
 And relying on many of them blindly almost certainly is.

 A good example came up in a [talk on refactoring][joindin-bringto2014] I attended at the weekend.
-The speaker was discussing various refactoring techniques and in one example he created a new class, moved some code out of a giant ball of code.
+The speaker was discussing various refactoring techniques and in one example he created a new class.
+Moved some code out of a giant ball of code in to the class.
-Then used a ```global```.
+Then he used a ```global```.
 At this point I readied my pitch fork.
 Globals, as we all know, are a bad thing and he should be punished.
 Luckily I managed to resist.
 He then went on to make a very good point: this refactoring step was simple and discrete and it *had* made the code *better*.
 The next step he listed then removed this global and used dependency injection.
 But even if this second step didn't get performed the code was still in a better state than when he'd started.